-The Sevenoaks Lawn Tennis Club is committed to prioritising the well-being of all children and adults at risk, promoting safeguarding in the Club at all times.
-The intention of this Policy is to help the Club minimise risk, deliver a positive tennis experience for everyone and ensure an appropriate response is given to all safeguarding concerns and/or disclosures.
+The Sevenoaks LTC is committed to prioritising the well-being of all children and adults at risk, promoting safeguarding in our club at all times, including all programmes and events we run.
+All activities, events and competitions arranged by the club run in accordance with the LTA’s Safeguarding at Events, Activities and Competitions guidance.
+This Policy strives to minimise risk, deliver a positive tennis experience for everyone and respond appropriately to all safeguarding concerns/disclosures.

 - The police in an emergency (999);

 - Local Authority Children’s Services 03000 41 11 11 (daytime) or 03000 41 91 91 (out of hours) or email email@example.com

 - Local Authority Adult Services 03000 41 61 61 (daytime) or 03000 41 91 91 (out of hours)or email firstname.lastname@example.org

 - Designated Officer (England only) for concerns/disclosures about a member of staff, consultant, coach, official or volunteer The LTA Safeguarding Team [Mon-Fri, 9am-5pm] for advice and guidance on email email@example.com